hendro2019/GameOfLife/README.md

     1. Any live cell with two or three live neighbors survives.
     2. Any dead cell with three live neighbors becomes a live cell.
     3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.
-This repo contains an OO implementation of the life algorithm where each square on the grid is represented as a cell object.
-The program also makes use of SFML to display the visualization in a graphical user interface.
+This repo contains an OO implementation of the life where each square on the grid is represented as a cell object.
+The program also makes use of SFML to display the game visualization in a graphical user interface.

 ![](images/conway.gif)